Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Introduction

-To address these issues and leverage this opportunity, we propose \textbf{T}ask-\textbf{A}gnostic \textbf{S}emantic \textbf{T}rainable \textbf{I}ndexes (\sn), a method of indexing unstructured data via embeddings for accelerating downstream proxy score-based queries over the induced schema.
-Given the target DNN and a user-provided notion of ``closeness'' over the schema, \sn produces semantic embeddings for each unstructured data record (e.g., frame of video or line of text), with the desideratum that records with close embeddings are similar under the induced schema for all downstream queries. \indname requires that the induced schema has a notion of distance, e.g., that frames of a video with similar object types and object positions are close.
-Given these embeddings and a small set of records annotated by the target DNN, we demonstrate how to answer queries over the schema efficiently.
-We show that \sn can be simultaneously up to 10$\times$ more sample efficient to construct and up to 24$\times$ more efficient at query time than recent state-of-the-art.
+To address these issues and leverage this opportunity, we propose \colora{\textbf{T}r\textbf{A}inable \textbf{S}eman\textbf{T}ic \textbf{I}ndexes} (\sn). \sn is an indexing method over unstructured data for accelerating downstream proxy score-based query processing methods via embeddings (i.e., vectors in $\mathbb{R}^n$).
+Given the target labeler and a user-provided closeness function over target labeler outputs, \sn produces embeddings for each unstructured data record (e.g., frame of video), with the desideratum that close records have close embeddings. \sn's required closeness function is often easy to specify, e.g., that frames of a video with similar object types and object positions are close (Section~\ref{sec:index-construction}).\footnote{ \sn can also be used without training an embedding by using pre-trained embeddings, although query performance will generally be better with its training method. } \sn then uses the embeddings and a small set of records annotated by the target labeler to answer downstream queries.

-To generate these indexes in a sample-efficient manner, \sn uses a triplet loss training procedure to train an embedding DNN. \sn then uses this DNN to produce embeddings per data record and annotates a small set of records with the target DNN (``cluster representatives''), which are stored as the index.
-The embedding DNN is task-agnostic, where ``task'' refers to a query over the induced schema and ``agnostic'' is in the sense of being agnostic to any downstream queries over the induced schema.
-Our sample-efficient usage of the triplet loss~\cite{weinberger2009distance} can use as much as 10$\times$ fewer target-DNN annotations to achieve similar quality results to proxy model-based methods~\cite{kang2020approximate, kang2019blazeit, kang2017noscope}.
-Furthermore, if training is expensive, we show that pre-trained DNNs can be used to produce embeddings that weakly satisfy our desideratum.